fbpx

 Along with the need to add more power generation to sustain this growth, nearly all countries have decarbonization goals.
 This means they are striving to integrate more renewable energy sources into the grid.
 Renewables such as wind and solar are intermittent: The wind doesn’t always blow and the sun doesn’t always shine.
 The dearth of cheap, green and scalable energy storage means the grid faces an even bigger problem matching supply with demand.

-Additional challenges to data center growth include increasing use of water cooling for efficiency, which strains limited fresh sources.
+Additional challenges to data center growth include increasing use of water cooling for efficiency, which strains limited fresh water sources.
 As a result, some communities are pushing back against new data center investments.

 Better tech

 There are several ways the industry is addressing this energy crisis.
 First, computing hardware has gotten substantially more energy efficient over the years in terms of the operations executed per watt consumed.
-Data centers' power use efficiency, a metric that shows the ratio of power consumed for computing versus for cooling and other , has been reduced to 1.5 on average, and even to an impressive 1.2 in advanced facilities.
-New data centers have more efficient cooling by using water cooling and external cool when it's available.
+Data centers’ power use efficiency, a metric that shows the ratio of power consumed for computing versus for cooling and other , has been reduced to 1.5 on average, and even to an impressive 1.2 in advanced facilities.
+New data centers have more efficient cooling by using water cooling and external cool air when it’s available.

 Unfortunately, efficiency alone is not going to solve the sustainability problem.
-In fact, Jevons paradox points to how efficiency may result in an increase of energy consumption in the longer run.
+In fact, Jevons paradox points to how efficiency may result in an increase of energy consumption in the longer .
 In addition, hardware efficiency gains have slowed down substantially, as the industry has hit the limits of chip technology scaling.

 To continue improving efficiency, researchers are designing specialized hardware such as accelerators, new integration technologies such as 3D chips, and new chip cooling techniques.